 But even beyond this remarkable spectacle, El Perito Moreno is a scientific enigma.
 Other glaciers such as nearby Upsala have been retreating rapidly, and although both are fed by the southern Patagonian ice field, El Perito Moreno is one of only a handful of Patagonian glaciers that is advancing.
 Each day it advances an average distance of six feet (two meters).

 While Argentina lays claims to some of the most famous of glaciers in South America, Chile is actually home to around 83% of all those in South America.
-One of its most impressive sights is the Pío XI Glacier, located just north of Cape Horn at the very tip of the region and a necessary part of a Patagonia holiday.
+One of its most impressive sights is the Pío XI Glacier, located further north of Cape Horn and the Cordillera Darwin at the very tip of the region and a necessary part of a Patagonia holiday.

 While Pío XI (also known as Brüggen Glacier) might not receive the same visitor numbers as El Perito Moreno, at 50-miles (80 km) it’s the longest glacier in the southern hemisphere (outside of Antarctica).
-Accessible from the Pía Fjord, and with a front face of around 3.7-miles (6 km) and a height of approximately 250 ft.
+With a front face of around 3.7-miles (6 km) and a height of approximately 250 ft.
 (76m), it’s a colossal ice giant that merits the more complicated passage to arrive.
-Visitors hoping to include this glacier on their Patagonia itinerary will need to take a cruise ship as Pío XI is only accessible by water.
+Visitors hoping to include this glacier on their Patagonia itinerary will need to take a cruise ship from Puerto Natales.

 Providing valuable insights into the effects of climate change